Sam-GG/ArduinoSequencer/README.md

 # ArduinoSequencer
 8-note arduino nano v3 sequencer.
 Everything from controls to digital sound generation.

-**Current scope:** 8 toggle-able buttons that correspond to a digital squarewave out, which is tuned by a universal potentiometer.
-Also tempo control.
+**Current scope:** 8 toggle-able buttons that correspond to a digital squarewave out, which is tuned by two coarse and fine pitch potentiometers.
+Also tempo control and note length in the same fashion.

 **Stretch goals:**
 * Unison